grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "Ya, OK Hemi.
 But... now you absolutely have to tell me what the plan is."

 "Well..."
 Hemi lowered the headset so it sat around his thick neck and made a wide gesture towards his devices piled up in the _Gnat's_ rear cargo space.
 "The plan is pretty simple, really.
-I intend to suspend some of the magnetic warheads I saved from the last shipment in the water column.
+I intend to suspend magnetic warheads I saved from the last shipment in the water column.
 With some careful calculations, I hope to set them in such a way that the _Grackle_ will move into one and set it off, hopefully disabling the submarine."

-"Ah," said Shakes.
-"So it's just a little matter of flushing one of those bad boys out the escape trunk at precisely the right depth and in the path of that big ugly sub, eh?"
+"Ah," said Shakes, "so it's just a little matter of flushing one of those bad boys out the escape trunk at precisely the right depth and in the path of that big ugly sub, eh?"

 "I can control the depth with the amount of air in these old boat bumpers.
 I have calculated the pressure needed in the bumpers with enough precision, I believe, so that they should float at precisely 25 meters deep.
 That should take care of the Z axis, but I need you to navigate us across the path of the _Grackle_."